Why Tokenized Funds Will Scale Before Tokenized Projects

 Abstract

-Tokenization of real-world assets (RWAs) is frequently presented as a uniform technological shift across asset classes.
-In practice, adoption has followed a distinct and asymmetric pattern.
-Tokenized investment funds—particularly money market funds and similar pooled vehicles—have attracted early institutional participation, while tokenized infrastructure and project-level assets remain largely experimental.
-This paper argues that this sequencing is not accidental.
-It reflects differences in fiduciary risk, governance complexity, and market design requirements.
-Tokenized funds scale first because they inherit established legal structures, standardized governance, and familiar risk allocation frameworks, whereas tokenized projects introduce bespoke legal, operational, and governance challenges that institutional investors are structurally constrained to avoid.
+This paper argues that this sequencing reflects structural differences in fiduciary risk, governance complexity, and market design requirements — not technological readiness or regulatory timing.
+Tokenized funds scale first because they inherit established legal structures, standardized governance, and familiar risk allocation frameworks.
+Tokenized projects, by contrast, introduce bespoke legal, operational, and governance challenges that institutional investors are structurally constrained to avoid.
+Fiduciary duty is the binding constraint, not the limiting technology.

 Key Implications

-- Institutional adoption of tokenization is governed more by fiduciary compatibility than by technological feasibility.
+• Institutional adoption of tokenization is governed more by fiduciary compatibility than by technological feasibility.

-- Financial innovation diffuses sequentially, scaling first where existing legal and governance structures can absorb incremental change.
+• Financial innovation diffuses sequentially, scaling first where existing legal and governance structures can absorb incremental change.

-- Tokenization succeeds when it preserves clarity of authority, accountability, and enforceable oversight rather than attempting to bypass them.
+• Tokenization succeeds when it preserves clarity of authority, accountability, and enforceable oversight rather than attempting to bypass them.

-- Project-level tokenization faces structural limits not because of immature technology, but because it disrupts established governance and risk-allocation frameworks.
+• Project-level tokenization faces structural limits not because of immature technology, but because it disrupts established governance and risk-allocation frameworks.

 Keywords